btey/OBIEE-GitDevEnv/README.md

 - Save changes.
 - Commit changes in SourceTree.

-Now I have two different branches with their respective changes (TABLE_A and TABLE_B).
-In concurrent development we have two or more developers each working on a different change.
+Now I have two different branches with their respective changes (Table A and Table B).
+In concurrent development we have two or more developers each working on a different change or feature.
 Once one of them ends and it is ok, the next step is to integrate it into the development branch without interfering with what the other developer is doing.
 In this case, the first to integrate their changes in the development branch may do so automatically.

 - Select the branch "Table A" (double clic in the sidebar).
 - Clic "Git-flow" in the toolbar.
 - Select the option "Finish Feature" and verify that the "Feature Name" selected is "Table A".
 - Press Ok button.

 The branch "Table A" has been integrated (and deleted) into the branch "develop".
-Now I can open the RPD with the custom action, review the changes and confirm the presence of the new "TABLE_A".
+Now I can open the RPD with the custom action, review the changes and confirm the presence of the new "Table A".

 The next steep is integrate the branch "Table B" into the branch "develop".
 The process is the same, double clic into the branch "Table B" (from the sidebar), clic "Git-flow" (from the toolbar) and select the option "Finish Feature" and confirm with Ok.
 But the git merge process knows that before there has been a previous merge commit that should not be lost.
 If the RPD was a plain text file Git could see the difference and if it does not find conflicts do the merge automatically.
 But the RPD is a binary.
 In this case, Git will tell us that there is a conflict that must be resolved.